 (North), Glencoe Road (South) and Harparary Road.
 The visual assessor also visited Black Mountain Creek Road and identified that there was no visibility of the site.
 MS: Pointed out that the photomontage from Glencoe Road (North) was taken from the bottom of a gully.
 RB: The locations were chosen by the visual assessor, but we also completed a photomontage from El Rancho.
 Note that all photomontages on Glencoe Road show that the solar farm is visible.
 AB: Presented images of Gunnedah Solar Farm taken the day before the meeting at a distance of 700m, showing that the solar panels are not prominent in view.
 MS: Questioned that the photos could have been taken from a favourable angle/location and so they may not be representative of what Maules Creek residents would experience.
 RB: Accepted that residents may be able to see parts of the solar farm from parts of their property.
 RB reiterated that the focus for visual assessments is on homes, but it is accepted that even with vegetation planting the solar farm would be visible from certain parts of the valley.
 AB: Explained that the NSW Department of Planning guidelines have a quantifiable methodology to determine a viewpoint's level of impact.
 This involves taking a 180 degree photo, breaking it down into a 'grid', and counting the number of squares (cells) where the solar farm is visible.
 The solar farm must occupy more than 25% of a cell for it to be considered in the assessment.
 RS: Will we have access to these slides?
-RB: Confirmation everyone will have access to the slides with meeting minutes 7.31 Russell excused himself from the meeting 7.51 Russen excused minsen nom the meeting MS advised that public viewpoint 2 (Clances Read) had been taken from a MS advised that public viewpoint 2 (Glencoe Road) had been taken from a gully.
+RB: Confirmation everyone will have access to the slides with meeting minutes 7.31 Russell excused himself from the meeting MS advised that public viewpoint 2 (Glencoe Road) had been taken from a gully.
 CS advised that the photomontage taken from El Rancho had been taken at a lower elevation than their verandah.
 RB: clarified that the visual assessor had offered to take the photo from CS property and CS refused, which is why it was take from the roadside.
 AB:advised that CS home is located approximately 1.2 km from the solar farm, and that at these distances there would not be a significant change to the photomontage.
 MS asked RB to come to El Rancho and have a cup of tea with MS and CS from the front porch.
 RB confirmed that he would meet with MS and CS.
-The discussion went to agriculture.
-CS asked if FRV had read the landowner's own written testimony about the agricultural productivity of the site.
+The discussion want to equipulture The discussion went to agriculture.
+LS asked IT FKV had read the landowner's own written testimony about the agricultural productivity of the site.
 CS said that FRV was implying that the site is not suitable for crop production, but CS pointed out that he farms crops right up to the boundary with the proposed solar farm site.
-RB: Clarified that FRV accept that the site is suitable for crops but confirmed ACTION: RB to meet that the site will continue to be used for sheep grazing.
-FRV confirmed that with MS and CS at there are have historical aerial photos showing this from approximately 30 their home re visual vears ago. impact.
-I VEGIS GEV.
+ACTION: RB to meet KB: Clarified that FKV accept that the site is suitable for crops but confirmed with MS and CS at that the site will continue to be used for sheep grazing.
+FRV confirmed that their home re visual there are have historical aerial photos showing this from approximately 30 imnact l vears ago. inipact.